 Hurricane Florence, A Large Category 2 Storm, Closes In On North Carolina Coast

-The first rains and strong winds from Hurricane Florence began hitting North Carolina early Thursday, leading the way for a storm packing 110-mph winds.
-Florence has weakened a bit over 24 hours, but it's also grown even larger – and it will likely dump torrential rain over North and South Carolina through Monday.
+Hurricane Florence's heavy rains and tropical storm-force winds began hitting North Carolina's Outer Banks on Thursday morning, leading the way for a storm packing 110-mph winds.
+Florence has weakened a bit over 24 hours, but it has also grown larger and will likely dump torrential rain over North and South Carolina through Monday.

 "Little change in strength is expected before the center reaches the coast, with weakening expected after the center moves inland," the National Hurricane Center said.
 Florence is currently a strong Category 2 storm.

 Hurricane conditions will likely hit the Carolina coast on Thursday night or early Friday.
-Tropical storm-force winds are predicted to arrive by late Thursday morning or early afternoon.
+And Florence's large wind field will add to the perils as the storm grinds over beaches and inland.

+"You're going to have damaging winds for a longer period of time," senior hurricane specialist Stacy Stewart said in an update from the NHC.
+"So instead of maybe 120 mph winds for 30 minutes, you might end up with 90-100 mph winds for a couple of hours, or three or four hours.
+And that will produce a lot of damage as well as prolong the beach erosion."

+A hurricane warning is in effect for a big chunk of the Carolina coast, from the South Santee River below Myrtle Beach, S.C., to Duck, N.C. — part of the Outer Banks.
+The warning also includes Albemarle and Pamlico Sounds, large bodies of water in North Carolina that could see significant flooding.

 Despite the drop in maximum sustained winds, forecasters stress that this hurricane is not to be taken lightly.
 Hundreds of thousands of people have already evacuated.
 Officials are urging others in its path to follow suit, or prepare for the worst.